gcc3/simple-ai-chat/README.md

 Use placeholder to store and show the last input.
 Use `tab` key to restore input from the placehodler.

+* File upload
+Support image type: JPG, PNG
+Support file type: TXT, DOCX, PDF
+User can upload these types and query for file content.
+Image type will be answer with vision model.

 Roles
 -----